gnboorse/centipede/README.md

 ## Project Status

-Currently, this is very much a work in progress.
+Currently, this is very much a **work in progress**.
 Here are some of its limitations:

 - Centipede only fully supports solving in finite domains with `int` type variables.
 The beginning of `string` and `float32` support has been begun but not finished.
 If only Go supported generics, this would be done by now...
 - The search algorithm in use right now by the `IntCSPSolver` is a very simple implementation of [backtracking search](https://en.wikipedia.org/wiki/Backtracking), but I have future plans to optimize and improve this using [Arc consistency](https://en.wikipedia.org/wiki/Local_consistency#Arc_consistency).